gkegke/ctxctx/README.md

 *   `ADDITIONAL_IGNORE_FILENAMES`: List of other ignore files (e.g., `.dockerignore`) to load.
 *   `SCRIPT_DEFAULT_IGNORE_FILE`: Name of the script-specific ignore file (defaults to `prompt_builder_ignore.txt`).
 *   `PROFILE_CONFIG_FILE`: Path to your external YAML profile configuration.

 ---

+### 🪵 Logging Configuration

+`ctxctx` provides flexible logging options to help you debug issues, monitor execution, and capture detailed output, especially useful in automated environments like CI/CD.

+#### Console Output

+By default, `ctxctx` logs informational messages to your console (`stdout`).

+*   **Enable Debug Mode:** Use the `--debug` flag to increase the verbosity of console output, showing detailed debugging information.

+    ```bash
+    ctxctx --debug src/main.py
+    ```

+#### File-based Logging

+For persistent logs or detailed analysis, you can direct all logging output to a file.

+*   **Log to a File:** Use the `--log-file <path>` argument to write all logs (including DEBUG level) to the specified file.
+This is highly recommended for CI/CD pipelines or when running `ctxctx` in non-interactive scripts, as it ensures all details are captured without relying on console output.

+    ```bash
+    # Log all output to ctxctx.log at DEBUG level
+    ctxctx src/cli.py --log-file ctxctx.log

+    # Combine with other arguments
+    ctxctx 'src/**/*.py' --profile backend_dev --log-file debug_output.txt
+    ```

+#### Benefits for CI/CD

+The `--log-file` argument is invaluable for Continuous Integration/Continuous Deployment (CI/CD) pipelines:

+*   **Persistent Records:** Capture full execution logs for every build, even if the pipeline fails, allowing for post-mortem analysis.
+*   **Detailed Debugging:** Provide engineers with comprehensive information for troubleshooting build issues or unexpected `ctxctx` behavior within automated workflows.
+*   **Clean Console:** Avoids flooding the CI/CD console output with verbose details, keeping the primary build logs focused.
+*   **Auditing:** Maintain an auditable trail of what context was generated for specific code changes.

+---